-What Is The Minimum Military Enlistment Obligation?
+What Is the Minimum Military Enlistment Obligation?

-The Short Answer - Two Years With a Catch
+The Short Answer: Two Years With a Catch

 This is a program but limited in scope compared to the majority of enlistments into the military:

 The National Call to Service - All of the services also participate in the Congressional - mandated National Call to Service Program.
-Under this program, following basic training and an advance training school, a member spends 15 months on active duty (full time), followed by a minimum of 2 years in the active (drilling) Guard or Reserves, with the remainder of the total eight-year commitment in the IRR.
+Under this program, following basic training and an advanced training school, a member spends 15 months on active duty (full time), followed by a minimum of 2 years in the active (drilling) Guard or Reserves, with the remainder of the total eight-year commitment in the IRR.